 |Tuition per credit hour –Associate rate*|

-(*only for AA in Communications, AS in Information Systems, AS in Business Administration)
+(*only for AA in Communications, AA in Education, AS in Information Systems, AS in Business Administration)

 |Course Related Fees|